openebs/community/wip/VISION.md

 > [!IMPORTANT]
 > * OpenEBS was created by MayaData (now part of DataCore Software, Inc.), and donated to CNCF in 2019
 > * DataCore engineers contribute a majority of the contributors, program management, Engineering, Dev, QA rescources as well as considerbale funding to the daily operations of the project.
 > * The project requires multiple Full-Time ```Subject Matter Experts```, Full-Time storage engineers and Full-Time QA Engineers/testers.
-While the project requires this commitment, it is expected DataCore engineers may be be a majority of the contributing Eng/Dev/QA/PM community.
+While the project requires this commitment, it is expected DataCore engineers may be a majority of the contributing Eng/Dev/QA/PM community.
 > * OpenEBS is a community project, and DataCore has been and continues to be a significant part of the community

 ## Conformance